-Do you find yourself making health goals that you fail to reach?
-Or reach them and then backslide?
+Do you continuously fail at fitness over fifty?
+Or reach your goals and then backslide?
 Link your health behaviors to your values!
 Find out why this is the key to your success.

 This is part three of a 5-part series on The Missing Ingredient in All Weight Loss Programs.
 We talked in part one about the missing ingredient; your core values.